-Many decisions in farming and gardening involve weighing up the pros and cons, and this even applies to netting.
+Many decisions in gardening involve weighing up the pros and cons.
+This even applies to netting your fruit trees.
 You’d think it would be a no-brainer—put on a net and save the fruit, right?

-Well, this photo demonstrates one of the downsides, which becomes obvious when you take the drape nets off.
+Well, this photo (above) demonstrates one of the downsides.
+It usually becomes obvious as soon as you take the drape nets off.

 All the growing tips (or “leaders”) at the top of each limb have grown bent over.
 If they’ve been held down by the net for too long while they’re flexible and growing strongly, they may have permanently taken on that bent shape and won’t spring back to the vertical when the nets are removed.

-It’s a great lesson in why it’s best to remove the nets as soon as you’ve picked the fruit, and while the trees still have leaves on them.
-Ant has taken this message on board, and usually manages to gets the nets off the trees in good time.
+It’s a great lesson in why it’s best to remove the nets as soon as you’ve picked the fruit.
+It’s also much easier to remove netting while the fruit trees still have leaves on them.

-It can also help to slow the growth of a vigorous tree, which will help it to settle down and produce fruit, rather than put all its energy into growth.
+Drape netting your fruit trees can help to slow the growth of a vigorous tree.
+This will often help a tree to settle down and produce fruit, rather than putting all its energy into growth.

-It’s also really interesting to note how easy it is to influence the way a tree grows, which can be particularly useful if you’re aiming for a particular shape of tree like an espalier, for example.
-It’s not difficult to encourage the tree to grow the way you want it to.
-Find out more about how to create espaliers, vases, and other fruit tree forms in Pruning by Numbers: A Guide to Pruning Deciduous Fruit Trees.
+It’s also really interesting to note how easy it is to influence the way a tree grows.
+This can be particularly useful if you’re aiming for a particular shape of tree such as an espalier, for example.
+Find out more about how to grow different-shaped trees here.